• Skip to main content

 Storage & Reheat Tips

-This casserole stores and reheats beautifully, but a little care goes a long way to bring it back to its creamy, comforting texture.
+This casserole stores and reheats beautifully, but a little care goes a long way toward restoring its creamy, comforting texture.

 • Storage: Let the casserole cool completely, then store it in an airtight container in the fridge for up to 5 days.
-It also freezes well—store in a freezer-safe container up to 30 days (or longer if vacuum sealed).
+It also freezes well—store in a freezer-safe container for up to 30 days (or longer if vacuum-sealed).

 • Reheat: Add a splash of broth or milk to loosen, then warm gently—either in the microwave using short bursts with stirring, or on the stovetop over medium-low heat, stirring occasionally.
 Avoid high heat—it can overcook the rice and turn the broccoli mushy.